 Accordingly, your company will need the assistance of a reliable, top-notch legal translation service.
 Those local nationals, and third-country nationals, for whom English is not be their first language would need to understand the different kinds of coverage available to them.
 In that vein, an experienced legal translator who is well-versed in translating legal documents, such as insurance policies, would be important to effectively communicate the available benefits.

-When it comes to the need for a certified legal translator, we invite you to contact us at All Language Alliance, Inc. for the reliable service you need to get accurate, professional translations from English to Chinese, Arabic, Amharic, Russian, Korean, Spanish, French, German, Portuguese, Nepali, and other languages.
+When it comes to the need for a certified legal translator, we invite you to contact us at All Language Alliance, Inc. for the reliable service you need to get accurate, professional translations from English to Chinese, Arabic, Amharic, Russian, Korean, Khmer, Spanish, French, German, Portuguese, Nepali, and other languages.
 Email us for more information.

 #alllanguagealliance #insurancetranslation #workerscomptranslation #workerscompensationtranslation #insurancecontracttranslation #workerscomptranslator #insurancetranslator